henriksommerfeld/blog-hugo/content/article/2019-03-19-error-handling-with-fetch.md

 };
 {{</highlight>}}

 This way, you get an error indicator and a loading indicator out-of-the-box when using this data fetching function.
-Used like this in a (simplified) `Jobs.jsx`.
+Used like this in a (simplified) _Jobs.jsx_.

 {{<highlight jsx>}}
 import React from "react";
-import { useHomeApi } from "../Common/Services/HttpService";
+import { useOurApi } from "../Common/Services/HttpService";
 import { Spinner } from "../Common/Components/Spinner";
 import { ErrorMessage } from "../Common/Components/ErrorMessage";
 import { JobFeed } from "./JobFeed";